Constituency Structure over Eojeol in Korean Treebanks: Existing Korean constituency treebanks

 \subsection{Comparative summary and discussion}

-The three Korean constituency treebanks considered in this section adopt sharply different assumptions about the relationship between morphology and phrase structure, leading to distinct formal properties at the level of nonterminal expansion.
+The three Korean constituency treebanks considered in this section adopt different assumptions about the relationship between morphology and phrase structure, leading to distinct formal properties at the level of nonterminal expansion.

-The Sejong treebank enforces a strict Chomsky normal form, in which all nonterminal (NT) productions take the form NT $\rightarrow$ NT NT, and all nonterminals correspond to phrasal categories, and NT $\rightarrow$ terminal as a unary rule.
-Terminals are eojeol-level units whose internal morphological composition is opaque to syntax.
-As a result, phrase structure is maximally regular and uniformly binary, but morphosyntactic relations internal to eojeol are excluded from the syntactic representation by design.
-This yields trees that are highly constrained and well suited to classical constituency parsing algorithms, at the cost of suppressing interactions between morphology and syntax.
+The Sejong treebank enforces a strict Chomsky normal form, in which all nonterminal (NT) productions take the form NT $\rightarrow$ NT NT, and all nonterminals correspond to phrasal categories, {with} NT $\rightarrow$ terminal as a unary rule.
+Terminals are eojeol-level units whose internal morphological composition is {encoded within the terminal rather than projected in the constituency tree}.
+As a result, phrase structure is highly regular and uniformly binary, while morphosyntactic relations internal to eojeol are {represented outside the phrasal structure}.
+This yields trees that are highly constrained and well suited to classical constituency parsing algorithms, {although morphology--syntax interactions are not encoded as independent constituency projections}.

 The Penn Korean treebank occupies an intermediate position.
 Its nonterminal expansions can be characterized schematically as NT $\rightarrow$ NT$^{+}$ terminal$^{\ast}$ or NT $\rightarrow$ terminal$^{+}$, with eojeol remaining the terminal unit.
 Part-of-speech labels may also function as a preterminal layer mediating between nonterminals and terminals, rather than as independent syntactic categories.
 Within this design, internal morphological distinctions are partially externalized through compound part of speech tags and explicit derivational relabeling, with terminals further decomposed into morpheme level units.
 In particular, category-changing morphology is reflected by assigning derivational elements grammatical labels corresponding to their syntactic role, even though they are not projected as independent terminals.
 In addition, the systematic use of null elements introduces further structural explicitness, allowing argument structure and clausal embedding to be represented in a way that is consistent with Penn-style analyses across languages; however, these null elements are conventionally removed during constituency parsing and are not treated as part of the derived surface structure \citep{bikel:2004:CL}.
 At the same time, the Penn Korean treebank does not impose a strict binary branching constraint, permitting flatter structures in domains such as adjunct attachment.